keboola/developers-docs/cli/structure/index.md

       ┃   ┣ 🟦 config.json
       ┃   ┣ 🟦 meta.json
       ┃   ┗ 🟩 description.md
-      ┗ 📂 variables            - only if the configuration has defined some variables ┣ 🟦 config.json        - variables definition, name and type
+      ┗ 📂 variables            - only if the configuration has some variables defined ┣ 🟦 config.json        - variable definition, name, and type
         ┣ 🟦 meta.json
         ┣ 🟩 description.md
         ┗ 📂 values             - multiple sets of values can be defined